craiglagegit/MaskCode/README.md

 galaxies have Sersic light profiles of various size, brightness, Sersic index, ellipticity, and orientation.
 A catalog of the objects is generated concurrently with the .gds file.
 We will be ordering a mask of this type soon.

+Acknowledgements:
+This research was supported by DOE grant DE-SC0009999 and NSF/AURA grant N56981C.